Professional Writing

 The professional writing minor gives students the opportunity to study, learn and engage with workplace and technical writing practices.
 One way students accomplish this is by completing internships and working with real clients — often non-profits in the local community.

-About the Professional Writing Minor
+About UW's Professional Writing Minor

 The professional writing minor teaches students about writing and editing for publications, the web, nonprofits and more.
 Students are introduced to the skills and literacies they need to excel in a writing and communications-based career or to meet the communication challenges they will encounter in other career paths of all kinds.